Sh4yy/SimpleGroupTalk/README.md

 A simple group voice chat service implemented over TCP sockets.

 ### How to use
-Make sure you have pyaudio installed on your system.
-Run the server.py to start the server and then run as many client.py as you want.
-To by typing in 1 in the client terminal, the client will start broadcasting the microphone input data.
+1. Make sure you have pyaudio installed on your system.
+    - ``` python -m pip install pyaudio ```
+2. Start the main server by running server.py
+3. Start as many clients by running client.py
+4. Type in 1 in client's terminal to start broadcasting and anything else to stop

 ### Packet Design